Following a recent professional development for SLPs, I was asked, “What can teachers do to help students who stutter?”

 - Reaching out to parents and SLPs when concerns arise so everyone can be a part of the child’s support team

-And finally, one direct question I want to answer is “Do I (SLP) have teachers try to signal children to use their techniques in the classroom?”
-To this I suggest that you ask yourself this question: Would YOU want someone to cue/correct you while you were trying to communicate in front of your peers?”
+And finally, one direct question I want to answer is “Do I (SLP) ask teachers to signal children to use their techniques in the classroom?”
+In response, I suggest asking yourself: Would YOU want someone to cue/correct you while you were trying to communicate in front of your peers?”
 I think not, so let’s make certain we discuss all types of interactions as a team (including the child) before deciding on what may be best for any student.
 Most students do not wish to be singled out by having a teacher comment or cue their speech in any way (encouraging or not).
 We must be cognizant of the child’s feelings and the unintended message that cueing could send (“Stuttering is not acceptable in the classroom.”)

 Below you will find some additional resources that can be of assistance for you in collaborating with teachers.
 Stop back soon for more Practical Thoughts on working with students who stutter and their families!

-1. Our $5 booklet from Stuttering Therapy Resources will outline what teachers need to know and what they can do to help their students (School Age Stuttering: How Teachers Can Help).
+- Our $5 booklet from Stuttering Therapy Resources outlines what teachers need to know and what they can do to help their students (School Age Stuttering: How Teachers Can Help).

 - Our Free Practical Tip Handout describes ways that clinicians can help children educate their teachers about stuttering.